jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 ![Responsibilities during school](/assets/images/posts/edlatimore-busy.png "The busy life of Ed Latimore while doing school.")

-Despite being busier than most people (and definitely busier than most students), I was able to manage my time and energy because I didn't them on anything that didn't contribute to my goal.
+Despite being busier than most people (and definitely busier than most students), I was able to manage my time and energy because I didn't waste them on anything that didn't contribute to my goal.

 If you're worried about how you'll manage all the work and your other responsibilities, then you'll have to get creative.
 Lean on friends and family to help.
 Eliminate all distractions that do not contribute to your goal.